feltus/OSG-GEM/README.md

 ## Example Workflow Setup

 The worklow cloned from github contains an example config file as well as example input files from the 21st chromosome of Gencode Release 24 of the GRCh38 build of the human reference genome.
 Two small FASTQ files containing
 200,000 sequences from NCBI dataset SRR1825962 lie within the _Test_data_ directory of the workflow.
-The example osg-gem.conf file also downloads the first 10,000 sequences of DRR046893 as an input dataset.
 To run the test workflow, the user must copy the _osg-gem.config.template_ file:

         $ cp osg-gem.conf.template osg-gem.conf